-Key tips for candidates as they self-assess their CalTPA evidence using the analytic rubrics:
+Key tips for candidates as they self-assess their EdSp CalTPA evidence using the analytic rubrics:

 - Using "buzzwords" associated with concepts or repeating back the language used in a prompt, such as the term "UDL," in and of itself does not demonstrate a candidate's understanding or capacity if the actual dispositions and strategies of UDL are not evidenced in the cycle submission. - Not answering a prompt but instead noting that the response was provided in an earlier piece of evidence does not demonstrate the candidate's understanding of the prompt.
-Rubrics, provided for each of the four steps of a cycle, clearly state what evidence may be used to determine a score level.
-Only the evidence stated will be used to make a score judgment for a particular rubric. - Providing a biased response or talking about students in a negative or deficient manner will result in a score of 1.
-For example, statements that start "this student cannot learn because..." signal that the candidate is searching for an excuse instead of seeking the student's assets and providing appropriate supports so that the student can access the core curriculum and be included in the learning of the lesson(s).
+Rubrics, provided for each of the four steps of a cycle, clearly state which evidence will be used to determine a score level.
+Only the evidence stated will be used to make a score judgment for a particular rubric.

+Providing a biased response or talking about students in a negative or deficient manner such as statements that start "this student cannot learn because..." signal that the candidate is searching for an excuse instead of seeking the student's assets and providing appropriate supports so that the student can access the core curriculum and be included in the learning of the lesson.